Honor Flight to War Memorials Scheduled

 Justice demands a guilty verdict for Trump

-I look forward every day to reading the news of an indictment against the former president and/or an update on all of the civil lawsuits against him.
+I look forward to eventually reading the news of an indictment against the former president and/or an update on all of the civil lawsuits against him.

 Continue reading